 - What to expect

-- What you need to do
+- What you need to do, and

 - How to care for your new joint.

-Your Physician, Nurse, or therapist may add or change any of the recommendations.
-Always use their recommendations first and ask questions if you are unsure.
+Your Longfellow Care Team may add or change parts of this information at any time, so don't hesitate to ask questions.
+Do follow their recommendations first and ask questions if you are unsure.